shader-slang/slang/docs/proposals/006-artifact-container-format.md

 1) Find simplified tokens appending together with ` `
 2) Take the hash of that

-Another approach would be to hash each token as produced.
+Another approach would be to hash each "token" as produced.
 Doing so doesn't require memory allocation for the concatination.
-The belief is that a hash of a contiguous large chunk of memory is probably significantly faster than combining hashs of lots of potentially very small sub strings.
+You could special case short strings or single chars, and hash longer strings.

+Why not use the Slang AST?
+You could do but it assumes

+1) You can produce an AST for the input source - this is not generally true as source could be CUDA, C++, etc
+2) The AST would have to be produced post preprocessing - because prior to preprocessing it may not be valid source

+If we are are relying on dependencies specified at least in part by `#include`, it means the preprocessor must have already been executed for Slang.

+If the source is being passed down to other downstream compilers this isn't the case.
+We could potentially run the preprocessor for other source varities, but there will be problems with system files which won't be locatable in general.

+The other disadvantage around using the AST is that it requires the extra work and space of parsing.

+If we wanted to use Slang lexer it would imply the hash process would be

+1) Load the file
+2) Lex the file
+3) Preprocess the file (to get dependencies).
+Throw these tokens away.
+4) Hash the original lex of the files tokens

+For hashing slang language and probably HLSL we can use the Slang preprocessor tokenizer, and hash the tokens (actually probably just the token text).

+For other languages we may want to use some simple lexer.
+A problem with using a lexer at all is that it adds a great amount of complexity to a stand alone implementation.

+We could side step the issues around source generation if we push that problem back onto users.
+If they are using code generation they will also have to provide a string that uniquely identifies the generation that is being used.
+This perhaps being a requirement for a persistant cache.
+For a temporary runtime cache, we can allow hash generation from source.

 ### How to handle unnamed compilation options?

 We cannot produce a hash for a compilation in general without having access to the source, as the source can change if it's produced on demand.
 We cannot in general have source available - most developers will not want to ship with source.
 Additionally we cannot demand that generated source is always available.

 As a fall back position, we could produce a hash that took into account all of these factors.
 The hash could only produced *after* compilation, as it would require the list of dependencies, and the source.
+Producing such a hash after compilation, is workable for a runtime cache, but is not very useful for a persistant cache, because the key could only be produced after a compilation.

 ### Where are options stored?